dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-dotnet-from-javascript.md

 ## Size limits on JavaScript interop calls

-In Blazor WebAssembly, the framework doesn't impose a limit on the size of JS interop inputs and outputs.
+*This section only applies to Blazor Server apps.
+In Blazor WebAssembly, the framework doesn't impose a limit on the size of JavaScript (JS) interop inputs and outputs.*

 In Blazor Server, JS interop calls are limited in size by the maximum incoming SignalR message size permitted for hub methods, which is enforced by <xref:Microsoft.AspNetCore.SignalR.HubOptions.MaximumReceiveMessageSize?displayProperty=nameWithType> (default: 32 KB).
 JS to .NET SignalR messages larger than <xref:Microsoft.AspNetCore.SignalR.HubOptions.MaximumReceiveMessageSize> throw an error.
 The framework doesn't impose a limit on the size of a SignalR message from the hub to a client.